Clay Colored Sparrow / Picture by Matt Orsie

 The schedule will have 3 all-day walks on Friday and Saturday (leaving around 5:30 AM) which will bring you back to the lodge in time to relax or explore the area before the evening key note and evening sounds walk.
 We will also have half-day walks, starting Thursday afternoon, including some afternoon nature walks, if you prefer.
 Half-day beginner walks will meet at 8AM.
 A birding photography strand will be a new addition this year.
 We highly suggest carpooling with each other to the birding sites.
 Our volunteer leaders would love to share their passion for our birds with you.
 Hope you will join us and bring a friend.

-Please review the attachments below for more details on the festival!
+Please review the attachments below – Birding Festival 2014 details coming soon!